 Miigwech, thank you.

 > Read part 4 in the Teaching Stories series.

 *Midewiwin: “Society Of Those Who Are In A Sacred, Or Unseen, State.”
 Midewiwin is a prestigious, thousands of years old lodge or association of male and female healers and thinkers and artists, respected keepers and protectors of the traditional Anishinaabe way of life and ceremonies.

-As an artist and jewelry designer, I like to draw on the oral and pictorial traditions of my Ojibwe Anishinaabe ancestors from the American Great Lakes area.
-The MAZINAAJIMOWIN or ‘pictorial spirit writings’ - which are rich with symbolism and have been painted throughout history on rocks and etched on other sacred items such as copper and slate, birch bark and animal hide - were a form of spiritual as well as educational communication that gave structure and meaning to the cosmos.
-Many of these sacred pictographs or petroforms – some of which are many generations old - hide in sacred locations where the manidoog (spirits) reside, particularly in those mystic places near the coastline where the sky, the earth, the water, the underground and the underwater meet.
+As an artist and jewelry designer, I like to draw on my ancestors' oral and pictorial traditions, which are many generations old.
+The MAZINAAJIMOWINAN or “pictorial spirit writings” - which are rich with symbolism and have been painted throughout history on rocks and etched on other sacred items such as copper and slate, birch bark, and animal hide - were a form of spiritual as well as educational communication that gave structure and meaning to the cosmos.
+Many of these sacred pictographs or petroforms hide in sacred locations where the manidoog (spirits) reside, particularly in those mystic places near the coastline where the sky, the earth, the water, the underground and the underwater meet.